sjstretton/screwed/08-Inequality.md

 **As Interest Rates Fall, the value of Assets appreciates**

-Another effect is closely related and acts to accentuate the monopoly effects.
+Another effect is closely related, and acts to accentuate monopoly effects.
 As real investments get exhausted, rates of return on real investments may fall.
 In addition, the central bank can cut its interest rates to stimulate the economy.
-This encourages people to take on loans and through high indebtedness we can get accustomed to a low interest rate situation.
+This encourages people to take on loans, and through high indebtedness, we can get accustomed to a low interest rate situation.
 This relationship has important price effects on land and other monopolies.

 Wealthy people can see increases in their wealth when interest rates go down.
 The interest rate determines the ratio of the return on an asset to the capitalised value.
-For example, as interest rates fall people can afford to borrow more to buy a house.
+For example, as interest rates fall, people can afford to borrow more to buy a house.
 There will therefore be an increase in the ratio of the purchase price of the house to the rent that such a house will command.
 This is also true of other forms of wealth, like company shares.
 Of course if the interest rate goes up, then the opposite happens.
-Since the early 1980s, there has been a fall in interest rates to the current day historically low levels.
-Asset values have ticked up.
+Since the early 1980s, there has been a fall in interest rates to the current historically low levels.
+Asset values have accordingly ticked up.

 The figure below summarises how these factors can contribute to increased income inequality.